-The purpose of this Wildfire Mitigation Plan (Plan) is to document the practices, procedures, processes and communications required, with the goal of minimizing the probability that TANC infrastructure might be the original or contributing source of a wildfire; and to comply with all applicable provisions of Senate Bill 901 (Statutes 2018; Ch.
-626: SB 901) and Assembly Bill 1054 (Statutes 2019; Ch.
-79: AB 1054) as they apply to TANC as a POU.
+The purpose of this Wildfire Mitigation Plan (WMP or Plan) is to document the practices, procedures, processes and communications required, with the goal of minimizing the probability that TANC infrastructure might be the original or contributing source of a wildfire.
 It is subject to direct oversight by the TANC Commission and COTP Management Committee and is implemented by TANC, as the primary owner and Project Manager for the COTP.
-This Plan also complies with the requirements of Public Utilities Code section 8387 for publicly owned electric utilities to prepare a Wildfire Mitigation Plan by January 1, 2020, and annually thereafter followed by its submittal to the California Wildfire Safety Advisory Board (WSAB).
+This Plan also complies with the requirements of Public Utilities Code (PUC) Section 8387 for publicly owned electric utilities to prepare a WMP by January 1, 2020, and annually thereafter followed by its submittal to the California Wildfire Safety Advisory Board (WSAB).